IBM/charts/stable/ibm-cloudant-dev/README.md

 [![IBM Cloudant](https://ablanks.cloudant.com/crud/welcome/ibm_cloudant_blue_x2.png)](https://ablanks.cloudant.com/crud/welcome/ibm_cloudant_blue_x2.png).

+THIS CHART IS NOW DEPRECATED.
+Here’s what you need to know: On May 25th, 2018 the helm chart for IBM Cloudant Developer Edition will be removed from IBM's public helm repository on github.com.
+This will result in the chart no longer being displayed in the catalog.
+This will not impact existing deployments of the helm chart.
+An alternative for NoSQL database is MongoDB.
+You can also create your own helm chart for a NoSQL database of your choice and import it into your IBM Cloud Private catalog for use.
 IBM® Cloudant is an IBM software product, which is primarily delivered as a cloud-based service.
 Cloudant is a non-relational, NoSQL, distributed database service.

 [![Brief introduction to IBM Cloudant](https://img.youtube.com/vi/oZqf5gsvHDc/0.jpg)](https://www.youtube.com/watch?v=oZqf5gsvHDc)